ychigiji/CSC212SpellChecking/README.md

 ## Rubric (100)

 This assignment is out of 100 points.
-There are two pure coding sections, adding up to (20) points.
+There are three pure coding sections, adding up to (20) points.
 The rest involves a little more data analysis.
+(You will have to code, though).
+All data analysis can be done in Google Sheets or Excel -- you need not make graphs with Java.

 ### (30) Report & Reflection.